 - The Black, African and Asian Therapy Network (BAATN) – to find therapists from Black, African or Asian backgrounds

 - Pink Therapy – for therapists with experience working with LGBTQ+ people

-Online counselling doesn’t work for everyone, but for some teenagers, it can be a good way of trying it out and getting some short-term support – which might help them feel more ready to talk to someone face-to-face.
+Online counselling doesn’t work for everyone, but for some teenagers it can be a good way of trying counselling out and getting some short-term support – which might help them feel more ready to talk to someone face-to-face.